doxakis/Generate-DbContext/README.md

-# Generate-DbContext
+# Generate DbContext class
-Generate DbContext for EntityFramework by analyzing the SQL table schema.
+Generate DbContext class for EntityFramework by analyzing the SQL table schema.
 It will generate navigation properties based on foreign key.

 ## Customization: